-Lesson 6: Animal Kingdom
+Animal Kingdom

-Your lecturer spent a substantial part of his youth admiring particular Croatian chocolate called the Animal Kingdom.
-Each chocolate bar came with a card - a drawing of some (random) animal and the associated album made us eat a lot of chocolate.
-Then our kids came, and the story repeated.
-Some things stay forever.
-Funny stuff was I never understood the order in which the cards were laid out in the album.
-Later, during gymnasium's biology classes, I learned about taxonomy but never mastered it (I am blaming this one on a teacher).
-Luckily, there's data mining and the idea that taxonomy stems from measuring the distance between species.
+Your lecturers spent a substantial part of their youth admiring a particular Croatian chocolate called Animal Kingdom.
+Each chocolate bar came with a card-a drawing of some (random) animal, and the associated album made us eat a lot of chocolate.

+Funny stuff was we never understood the order in which the cards were laid out in the album.
+We later learned about taxonomy, but being more inclined to engineering we never mastered learning it in our biology classes.
+Luckily, there's data mining and the idea that taxonomy simply stems from measuring the distance between species.

-Here we use zoo data with attributes that report on various features of animals (has hair, has feathers, lays eggs).
+Here we use the zoo data (from the documentation data sets) with attributes that report on various features of animals (has hair, has feathers, lays eggs).
 We measure the distance and compute the clustering.
-Animals in this data set are annotated with the type (mammal, insect, bird, and so on).
+Animals in this data set are annotated with type (mammal, insect, bird, and so on).
 It would be cool to know if the clustering re-discovered these groups of animals.
-We can do this by marking the clusters in Hierarchical Clustering widget and then observing the results in the Sieve Diagram.